mdmdphd/markdown-cv/index.md

 ### Honors, awards, recognitions

+- `2022 to 2023` Mini fellowship in wellness leadership.
+Council of Residency Directors in Emergency Medicine.
 - `2020` Gold Humanism Honor Society, University of Minnesota
 - `2018` Excellent Young Investigator, Academic Consortium for Integrative Medicine and Health